-- Proper heating and cooling unit installation - 30% reduction
+- Proper heating and cooling unit installation: 30% reduction

-- Duct sealing - 20-30% efficiency
+- Duct sealing: 20-30% more efficient

-- Regular maintenance and cleaning - 15% savings
+- Regular maintenance and cleaning: 15% savings

-- Upgrading the thermostat - 10% savings
+- Upgrading the thermostat: 10% savings

-2. Duct sealing
+Duct sealing locks in savings.

-Cleaning the air blower components once a year can save up to 15% on energy use according to the EPA.
-Tell your customers that for the same reason they go to the dentist twice a year, they need to get a professional cleaning on their central air system just as often.
+Cleaning the air blower components once a year can save up to 15% on energy use, according to the EPA.
+Tell your customers that for the same reason they go to the dentist twice a year, they need to get a semi-annual professional cleaning on their central air system.

-4. Upgrading the thermostat
+Upgrading the thermostat can reduce power use.

-If your customer is using an old-school mercury thermostat, encourage them to step into the digital age with a new programmable one.
+If your customer is using an old mercury thermostat, encourage them to step into the digital age with a new programmable thermostat.
 Advanced thermostat technology makes it easy to prevent heating and cooling units from running when not needed, such as when people are at work.
-Setting the temperature back by just seven to 10 degrees for eight hours a day can reduce power use by 10% per the U.S. Department of Energy.
-Explain to them that changing the thermostat can actually be difficult and dangerous because of exposure to live wires.
+Many of the smart thermostats take season, daily routines and daily habits into consideration, adjusting temperatures in your home for the ideal balance of comfort and savings.